akoskm/akoskm.github.io/_posts/2020-01-07-heroku-custom-domain-ssl-certificate.md

 === Your certificate will now be managed by Heroku.
 Check the status by running heroku certs:auto.
 ```

-When you check the status it should display something like this:
+When you check the status, it should display something like this:
 ```bash
 $ heroku certs:auto -a my-heroku-app
 === Automatic Certificate Management is enabled on my-heroku-app